akingdom/akingdom.github.io/README.md

 > Creating on a computer is like cooking in a kitchen: fairly pointless if no one eats the food. — *Andrew Kingdom*

+> Trust God and be at rest in Him.
+That is real gain that lasts—not like the things you leave behind.
+And it is not about strict rules. - *Paul* (1 Timothy 6:6-7).

 </details>